 4. Conduct audits.

-Auditing your organization’s financials regularly ensures they’re accurate and reflect a healthy, prosperous financial standing for your nonprofit.
-Audits allow you to identify any risks that may jeopardize your nonprofit’s financial stability and opportunities to improve your financial management practices.
+Auditing your organization’s financials regularly ensures they provide an accurate and complete picture of your nonprofit’s financial health for the stakeholders who use them.
+Audits also help you identify any risks that may jeopardize your nonprofit’s financial stability and opportunities to improve your financial management practices.

-Additionally, you can publish the results of your audit to increase transparency with donors, grantors, and other stakeholders.
-When you can demonstrate responsible resource use and strong financial performance, you can build trust with your stakeholders and encourage them to continue lending their support.
+You can publish the results of your audit to build trust and increase transparency with donors, grantors, and other stakeholders.
+Demonstrating integrity, transparency, and responsible resource use over time will cultivate trust and encourage funding providers to continue lending their support.

 5. Use dedicated accounting tools.